x0000000001/Advent-of-code/README.md

 2018::03 : 4th time on the squares overlapping problem.
 I must still miss an important optimization (20s to compute overlapping area...).

-2020::17 : not hard, BUT custom equality doesn't exist in js for sets : it is an equality of pointers.
+2020::17 : Not hard, BUT custom equality doesn't exist in js for sets : it is an equality of pointers.
 This is exhausting.

+2020::19 : My code for part 2 is... not supposed to work ? (it should not avoid infinite loops...)